gsinghjay/zodiac-engine/memory-bank/progress.md

   - Limited to basic interactions; more complex patterns not yet implemented.
   - No websocket/SSE support for real-time continuous updates.

-- None currently identified in the API.
-Previous issues related to dependencies, syntax, and test setup have been resolved during the refactoring process.
+- Previous issues related to dependencies, syntax, test setup, and house system mapping have been resolved.
+The GeoService async/sync pattern inconsistency and chart report functionality issues are now fixed.

 ## 5. Evolution of Project Decisions

+- **Sync Service with Threadpool Pattern**: Chose to make the GeoService methods synchronous and use run_in_threadpool in async routes, since the underlying requests_cache.CachedSession is synchronous.
+This approach maintains the existing functionality while fixing the misleading API and preventing potential issues.

 - **Frontend-First LLM Integration**: Decided to implement all UI components and API structure for LLM integration before connecting to an actual LLM provider, enabling testing and refinement of the user experience without API costs.